yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 <%= blogimage("picasso_owl.jpg","Picasso minimal owl") %>

 Before continuing you need to be warned about some essential properties of Haskell.

 _Functional_

 Haskell is a functional language.
-If you come from imperative language, you'll have to learn a lot of new things.
+If you have an imperative language background, you'll have to learn a lot of new things.
 Hopefully many of these new concepts will help you to program even in imperative languages.

 _Smart Static Typing_